About This Project

 Fully bootstrapped and profitable

-Built extensive trust-and-safety systems for seller enforcement, disputes, moderation, refunds, and support tooling
+Trust-and-safety tooling for seller enforcement, disputes, refunds, moderation, and support